NAHT expects impact to the Island's education service by September

 The National Association of Head Teachers has informed the chief executive of the decision in a letter on Friday (5 July).

-National secretary for the NAHT told Manx Radio, union members feel 'downtrodden and undervalued' because they have been 'forced' to accept a decade of below inflation pay awards.
+The national secretary for the NAHT told Manx Radio union members feel 'downtrodden and undervalued', because they have been 'forced' to accept a decade of below inflation pay awards.

 According to Robert Kelsall, Manx teachers have suffered cuts more than any other in the British Isles: